 She graduated from Rutgers with a bachelor’s degree in biology in May 2008 and used the Montgomery GI bill to put herself through the EPH program.
 The summer course includes seven weeks of classroom instruction taught by 30-plus experts, and a five-week internship that gives students hands-on experience at a public health department.
 Students are prepared to take the state’s licensing exam to become Registered Environmental Health Specialist.

-The program is just one option to help U.S. veterans take the next step of their career; all 300 plus courses offered by Rutgers OCPE are approved for training educational benefits through the GI Bill.
+The program is just one option to help U.S. veterans take the next step of their career; several courses offered by Rutgers OCPE are approved for training educational benefits through the GI Bill® .

-“Whether a student is transitioning to civilian life or planning to extend their military career in a new direction, we are proud to provide U.S. veterans with the education they need to advance themselves professionally,” said Edward V. Lipman, Jr., director of the OCPE.
+“Whether a student is transitioning to civilian life or planning to extend their military career in a new direction, we are proud to provide U.S. veterans with the education they need to advance themselves professionally,” said Edward V. Lipman, Jr., former director of the OCPE.

 The Mid-Bergen Regional Health Commission offered Cesmebasi a job before she even had the results of her licensing exam; a year later, she left to take a position with the Bloomfield Health Department.

 In her military life, she became a warrant officer specializing in food management.
 Cesmebasi advises the command on what meals are best suited under given circumstances and trains food handlers about safety and sanitation issues.
 She recently resigned from the Bloomfield health department to begin a new assignment for the army in Kuwait.